simonmichael/hledger/bin/README.md

 ## About hledger scripts

-(See also: [Scripting hledger][])

 We are using the word "scripts" broadly here, meaning:

 - shell aliases, functions, or executable shell script files
 - or programs written in other languages like Python
 - or programs written in Haskell, optionally compiled

-which either:
+We can categorise scripts by how they use hledger:

-- don't use hledger, but perform tasks related to it
+- *hledger-related*    scripts don't use hledger directly, but perform tasks related to it
-- or run the hledger command line tools in some useful way
+- *hledger-running*    scripts run hledger's command line interface in some useful way
-- or call hledger as a library, to do more powerful things (these must be written in Haskell).
+- *hledger-integrated* scripts call hledger as a library, to do more powerful things.
+These must be written in Haskell.

-and can be:
+Also,

+- any script or program file which is named `hledger-something`, executable, and in your shell's PATH, is called an *[add-on command](https://hledger.org/dev/hledger.html#addons)*.
+  These will show up in hledger's [commands list](hledger.html#commands), much like the built-in commands.
+  Many of the scripts listed below are add-on commands.

+Scripts can be: <!--  also vary in availability/packaging status; they -->

 - local, used only by you
-- or shared online for use by others
+- or shared online
-- or published in the main hledger repo's bin directory
+- or included in the bin directory and listed on this page
-- or published as haskell packages, and possibly system packages
+- (or published as haskell/system packages, and then we might stop calling them "scripts").

-And furthermore,

-- a script or program which is named `hledger-something`, executable, and in your shell's PATH, is called an [add-on command](https://hledger.org/dev/hledger.html#addons).
-  These will show up in hledger's commands list (`hledger`), and can be invoked with (`hledger something`), much like built-in commands.
+See also: [Scripting hledger]

 ## Installing